 This form is provided for parents/guardians whose school system does not provide a form for school choice available through the GSNS Program.
 It must be completed and sent directly to the school system you want your child to attend.
 Do not send it to the Georgia Department of Education.
 A parent/guardian should contact a school system’s office to find out to whom the form should be sent and any deadlines involved in making the request.
 Only a school system has the authority to approve or deny a public school transfer request.

-In order to qualify for the Georgia Special Needs Scholarship Program a student must meet the following requirements:
+To qualify for the Georgia Special Needs Scholarship Program, a student must meet the following requirements:

 - Student Eligibility Criteria 4 - A student does not need to have an Individualized Education Plan (IEP) for the entire school year to qualify for the GSNS Program.
-A student must have received special education services at some point during the 2017 – 2018 school year through an IEP.
-A student must be reported by a school district(s) in either the October 2017 OR March 2018 student counts OR in final student record as a student receiving special education services by the end of the 2017 – 2018 school year.
+A student must have received special education services at some point during the 2023 – 2024 school year through an IEP.
+A student must be reported by a school district(s) in either the October 2023 OR March 2024 student counts OR in the final student record as a student receiving special education services by the end of the 2023 – 2024 school year.

 TRANSFERS WITHIN A SCHOOL SYSTEM (e.g. transfer from one public school in a county to another in the same county)